microsoft/PartsUnlimited/docs/HOL-Fault_Injection_for_Service_Fabric_with_Hackathon_Starter/README.md

 npm install
 ```

 **Step 4.** We need to make sure MongoDB is running before we try and start the application.
-Run the following command in another CMD window.
+Open a second command prompt and run the following command

 `mongod`